-xls: 45 title: Prepublish Validator Lists description: Future activation date and improved expiration handling of UNLs author: Ed Hennisdiscussion-from: https://github.com/XRPLF/XRPL-Standards/pull/124 status: Final category: Protocol created: 2020-06-17
+xls: 45 title: Prepublish Validator Lists description: Future activation date and improved expiration handling of UNLs author: Ed Hennisdiscussion-from: https://github.com/XRPLF/XRPL-Standards/pull/124 status: Final category: System created: 2020-06-17

 Abstract¶